ztyyLV/web-twain-docs/faq/change-dynamsoft-service-certificate.md

 ## How can I change the certificate of the Dynamsoft Service?

-To replace the default certificates, the steps are:
+To replace the default certificate, the steps are:

 - Generate a certificate for `127.0.0.1`
 - Install that certificate